levkk/rwf/README.md

 #### Implementing your own authentication

 Rum authentication is fully customizable.
-You can implement your own authentication mechanism by implementing the `Authentication` trait:
+You can design your own authentication mechanism by implementing the `Authentication` trait:

 ```rust
 use rum::controller::auth::Authentication;